ncatlab/nlab-content/pages/265.md

 ### In homological algebra

-An standard textbook introduction to [[derived functors in homological algebra]] is in
+A standard textbook introduction to [[derived functors in homological algebra]] is in

 * [[Charles Weibel]], _[[An Introduction to Homological Algebra]]_.